Table of Contents[Hide][Show]

 Mary – We take Bucky’s pillows, blanket, toys, and washable incontinence pads.
 In addition, I also pack his stroller.
 When we arrive at a hotel, Bucky is often restless and curious about his new location.
 Since he can’t walk very far even in his wheelchair, he goes right into his stroller to explore the hotel.

 Shauna – Last year we took our girl who had recently been diagnosed with Degenerative Myelopathy from Michigan to North Carolina.
 She did great.
 This year we did a Lake Superior circle tour.

 Doreen – Treat the road trip like a vacation.
 Plan fun stops and rest stops along the way.

 Emmy – To calm my dog’s stress, I diffuse lavender oil.
 Put a drop of oil on a wooden clothespin and affix it to the air vent.
-Leave it up for an hour or so.
 When you take a break, do a light, five-minute massage of his whole body.
-He’ll be stiff from sitting still, just as you will.
-I always use a cheerful tone and words.
-“We’re having an adventure!
+It relieves stiffness from sitting in the car.
+I also sing this, “We’re having an adventure!
 You’re going to smell so many new things!”
-That way the animal is excited about what’s going on.
+That way my dog is excited about what’s going on.
 Have fun!

 Do you have a favorite travel tip?